Erudika/paraio.org/src/monolite/partials/045-api-search.md

 <hr>

 #### `tagged` query
+Search for objects tagged with a set of tags.
 This executes the method `findTagged()` with these **parameters**:
 - `tags` - a list of tags, for example:
 ```